matrix-org/matrix-spec-proposals/proposals/3827-space-explore.md

 ## Proposal

-This MSC proposes adding a `room_type` filter to the `/publicRooms` endpoint.
+This MSC proposes adding a `room_types` filter to the `/publicRooms` endpoint.
-The value of `room_type` is an array of room types - possible values of the `type` field in the `m.room.create` state event - which should be returned.
+The value of `room_types` is an array of room types - possible values of the `type` field in the `m.room.create` state event - which should be returned.

 An example request could look like this: